shdrn2402/Eight-week-SQL-challenge/Case Study #1-Danny's Dinner/README.md

 ***answer:***

-6. Which item was purchased first by the customer after they became a member?
+7. **Which item was purchased just before the customer became a member?**

 ***query:***